Updated June 6, 2021

 I hope now you understand why a good cattery never mixes cats or uses anything that can’t be disinfected.

 I’m sorry if this all sounds a bit like a scare story.
 It’s all gospel truth but we’re in danger of forgetting how things once were.
-If you want to read more, visit this old page where I featured three cats with rare consequences of cat flu.
+If you want to read more, visit an old page where I featured three cats with rare consequences of cat flu or here for other causes of mouth ulcers.